Bangkok Tour – Waking up

 City Walk: Ko Ratanakosin Stroll

 We swing uphill like salmon against the current, umbrellas all around right at our eye level, poking our faces while we fight to make it to the next stop.
-Its around d 11am, It’s late, probably our fault.
+It’s around; it’s11 am late, probably our fault.
 We should have come here earlier.

 As we get into the palace, we find out that we need to cover up before getting any go the temple, I am wearing shorts – I have to buy some Thai pants to get in.
 They sell them right there, how convenient.